 Children need movement to stay healthy physically and emotionally.
 With technology such a constant in our everyday lives, it’s important to prioritize outdoor time.

-According to the Center for Disease Control and Prevention (CDC), childhood obesity has more than tripled in the past 30 years making it more important than ever to keep our children moving through physical activities.
-Before you head to the store to pick up mini dumbbells, try to think of activities your child would enjoy.
+Fortunately, it’s easy to get children moving.
+The key is to focus on activities your child would enjoy.
 From family dance time to a quick game of tag, you as a parent can easily bring the excitement and fun of being physically active into your child’s life.
 You will also be laying the foundation for your child to have a healthy lifestyle as an adult.

-Here are some fun ideas for exercising with your child this summer:
+Here are some fun ideas for exercising with your child during the warmer months:

-Playground Bound– Do you know all the playgrounds for children in your area?
-Check out your local government’s website for a complete listing.
+Playground tourism: Do you know all the playgrounds in your area?
+Check out your local government’s website for a complete listing or ask other families for recommendations.
 There may be one you have overlooked.
-Take an exploratory trip to a new playground and let your child explore and rate it compared to more familiar ones!
+The novelty will be exciting and inspire your child to run, play and explore.
+Give their brain a workout by talking about the differences and similarities between the new playground and the ones you normally visit.

-Fun with Scarves – A simple trip to the closet makes this a particularly fun activity!
+Fun with scarves: Do you have scarves or other strips of fabric in your home?
 Show your child how to move and dance to music with old scarves.
 Tossing them in the air and catching them will increase their hand/eye coordination.